£10.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Sugino crankset fixing bolts (or bottom bracket screws if you prefer), hailing from Japan and in production from the 1980s to the 1990s.
-Made from steel and weighing in at 27 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Simplex front skewer, hailing from France and in production from the 1970s to the 1980s.
+Made from steel/plastic and weighing in at 86 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

-If you're taking part in L'Eroica or a similar vintage event, these are fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong crank bolts!
+If you're taking part in L'Eroica or any other vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong skewer!

-The crank bolts have been cleaned, checked and graded as excellent condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW
+The skewer's been cleaned, checked by one of our mechanics and graded as good condition, but do take a good look at the detailed photos so you can see the cosmetic condition before you buy.OVERVIEW

 TECHNICAL INFO